This page is from APP, the official source of professional practice for policing.

 - PNC, PND, force intelligence (and other) databases

-It may also be appropriate to involve other agencies, social services and health care professionals within the risk assessment process, particularly in relation to children in the care of the local authority.
+It may also be appropriate to involve other agencies, social services and health and mental health care professionals within the risk assessment process, particularly in relation to children in the care of the local authority.

 The information on which any judgement of risk is made must be recorded.
 It is also important to record the name and contact details of the person who gave that information and when this happened.